Updated November 2018

 Not to be confused with the Wells Fargo-sponsored event, this family skating event is free to attend, and free skate rentals are on a first-come, first-served basis.
 Beginning November 22nd, Winter Skate is a great way to enjoy time outdoors for cheap.

 The Holidazzle is ideal for anyone who believes that the winter holiday season starts just after Thanksgiving.
 Your family can look forward to fireworks, live entertainment, movies, and local vendors all winter long at Loring Park.

 Starting on December 1st, Union Depot transforms into the “Hub for the Holidays” with a spectacular winter light display.
 The first night offers fireworks and live music, while the European Christmas Market brings international holiday flair.

-Christmas doesn’t officially begin in Minnesota until the Great Meanderer is in town!
-This favorited local event gets everyone into the holiday spirit on the first Saturday in December, and offers a breakfast with Santa, live reindeer, art exhibits, and a tree lighting ceremony!
+Christmas doesn’t officially begin in Minnesota until the Grand Meander is in town!
+This favorite local event gets everyone into the holiday spirit on the first Saturday in December, and offers a breakfast with Santa, live reindeer, art exhibits, and a tree lighting ceremony!